anshumanr10/CSE3901-Scientific-Calculator/README.md

             - (sam’s version) give user an index option of which history to add to - equation
             - clear_history()
     - History and Memory are separate banners - **Yunfeng Wang**
-        - One or none shows up, not both